-- Strict adherence to the 1 mph rule when loading and unloading the vehicle must be followed to avoid damage - Focus RS units can be loaded on both decks of the carhaul rig using over the tire soft straps on each tire (no chains).
-Driver to keep extreme precaution when loading RS units on the lower deck in particular over the transitions between access ramp and different elevation changes of the lower deck floor structure. - Verify that the vehicle is equipped with 2 spacer blocks for each front wheel.
-There should be two spacer blocks per spring and can be easily seen by looking between the fender and tire on both sides of the vehicle (Front tires only).

-- If spacer blocks are not on the vehicle, the vehicle should not be transported to the next destination.
-The yard operator and Fenkell should be notified. - For Bi-level or Auto-Flex tri-level railcars using Grate-Lock[®] Chocks is recommended:
+- Strict adherence to the 1 mph rule when loading and unloading the vehicle must be followed to avoid damage - Focus RS units can only be loaded on the top deck of a carhaul rig using over the tire soft straps on each tire (no chains) - Verify that the vehicle is equipped with spacer blocks.
+There should be two spacer blocks per spring and can be easily seen by looking between the fender and tire on both sides of the vehicle (Front tires only). - If spacer blocks are not on the vehicle, the vehicle should not be transported to the next destination.
+Email or call Sean Grant (sgrant4@ford.com (313) 337-8674)), Gerardo Lucena (glucena1@ford.com (313) 323-2586)) or Leland Chang (lchang5@ford.com; (313) 390-2053)).